Manfred Messerschmidt: Education and career

-After the war, Messerschmidt achieved the Abitur in 1947, and then studied history at the University of Münster and the University of Freiburg.
+After the war, Messerschmidt achieved the in 1947, and then studied history at the University of Münster and the University of Freiburg.
 He completed his doctorate under the supervision of historian Gerhard Ritter, and earned his PhD in 1954 with a dissertation about Germany from the view of English historians.
 After working in the insurance sector, Messerschmidt studied law and passed the second state exam (a specific German professional law degree qualifying him to be appointed a judge) in 1962.
 The unusual combination of historian and jurist qualified him for the Military History Research Office (MGFA) in Freiburg, an institution of the Federal Ministry of Defence.
 He joined in 1962; it had been founded only five years earlier.
 In 1971, Helmut Schmidt, who was then defence minister, recommended him to be the organisation's chief historian, and president Gustav Heinemann appointed him to the post, also as director and professor.
 He held the position until 1978, making the institution one of the most respected institutes for German history.